 Resorts at Walt Disney World Village

-Americana's Dutch Resort: Later became the Grosvenor Resort, then the Regal Sun Resort in 2007 and then the Wyndham Lake Buena Vista in 2010.
+Americana's Dutch Resort: Located near the old Preview Center, this hotel later became the Grosvenor Resort, then the Regal Sun Resort in 2007 and then the Wyndham Lake Buena Vista in 2010.

 Courtyard by Marriott: Originally the location of Howard Johnson's.
 Opened January 20, 1995 and closed December 30, 2003 to become a Holiday Inn.